sajjadalijokhio/OTPVerificationPython/README.md

 This is a simple Python script for generating and verifying OTPs (One-Time Passwords) via email using the SMTP protocol.
 It can be used in various applications where email-based OTPs are required for authentication.

+## Acknowledgments
+This project was created as an educational example, during my internship at SYNC INTERN'S, to build a simple Email OTP Verification application.
+Enjoy using the Email OTP Verification System!

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: